admekb/k8s/Backup&etcd.md

 If you do change --data-dir to /var/lib/etcd-from-backup in the ETCD YAML file, make sure that the volumeMounts for etcd-data is updated as well, with the mountPath pointing to /var/lib/etcd-from-backup (THIS COMPLETE STEP IS OPTIONAL AND NEED NOT BE DONE FOR COMPLETING THE RESTORE)

+Step 6 (optional): It is recommended to restart controlplane components (e.g. kube-scheduler, kube-controller-manager, kubelet) to ensure that they don't rely on some stale data.